Before Your Appointment

 Hospital Car Service

-If you are not fit enough to come to hospital by private car or public transport, contact Transport Access Patient on 0845 053 9100.
+If you are not fit enough to come to hospital by private car or public transport, contact the Transport Access Patient Service.
 They will discuss whether you are able to use the hospital transport system.
 There is a charge for this which you may be able to claim back if you are on certain benefits.

-In March 2012 Derriford Hospital became a smokefree site.
-Smoking shelters across the Derriford site have been removed and no smoking is permitted outside any of the entrances to the hospital, including the main entrance, maternity entrance or the entrances at the rear of the hospital to the Terence Lewis Building.
+Derriford Hospital is a smokefree site and no smoking is permitted outside any of the entrances to the hospital, including the main entrance, maternity entrance or the entrances at the rear of the hospital to the Terence Lewis Building or Freedom Unit.

 All other Plymouth Hospitals NHS Trust sites are smoke free zones.
 The NHS Smoking Advice Service is able to help patients and their relatives to give up smoking.

 The main outpatient department (level 6) at Derriford Hospital is open:

 There are volunteer Hospital Guides at the main reception desk on level 6, who can show you to the clinic.